 Override capabilities exist to allow providers to process claims and receive payment when a beneficiary would be delayed in receiving their prescriptions.

-NOTE: See Appendix D, POS User Guide of this manual chapter for detailed billing information.
+NOTE: See Section 37.5.1 – Forms and Links of this manual chapter for the POS User Guide for detailed billing information.

 The Pharmacy Program monitors pharmacy providers’ usage of override codes.
 Corrective actions will be offered to better utilize the coordination of benefits process.